nf-core/website/markdown/developers/adding_pipelines.md

 To avoid problems at a later date, please come and discuss your plans with the nf-core community as early as possible.
 Ideally before you make a start on your pipeline!

+> In some cases you may wish to not make your workflow an official nf-core pipeline.
+However, as all nf-core code is under a MIT license, you may still wish to use the nf-core template and/or use components of nf-core code.
+If so, please see guidance on how to do so [here](/developers/tutorials/unofficial_pipelines.md).

 All nf-core discussion happens on the nf-core Slack, which you can join here:
 [https://nf-co.re/join](https://nf-co.re/join)